-After the accuracy of the application software has been verified, the microcontroller 16 initiates a routine to 30 re-program the EEPROM 20, where the application software is permanently stored.
-The microcontroller 16 will issue proper control commands to a reprogram circuit 21, which is adapted to supply the proper program voltage and logic EEPROM.
+After the accuracy of the application software has been re-program the EEPROM 20, where the application software is permanently stored.
+The microcontroller 16 will issue proper control commands to a reprogram circuit 21, which is adapted to supply the proper program voltage and logic control signals 22 required to erase and write to the EEPROM.
 It supplies this program voltage, Vprog, as well as any other required control signals, such as read or write enable, to the EEPROM 20 upon command from the microcontroller 16.
 After the EEPROM 20 has been electrically erased, the microcontroller 16 initiates transfer of the new application software from the DRAM 18 to the EEPROM 20 for storing.

-When a battery-backed SRAM is utilized as non-volatile memory, the microcontroller stores the revised or replacethe developer directly in the SRAM, again under direction of the downloading operating software stored in the ROM.
+When a battery-backed SRAM is utilized as non-volatile memory, the microcontroller stores the revised or replacement version of the application software downloaded from the developer directly in the SRAM, again under direction of the downloading operating software stored in the ROM.
 The stored application software can then be checked for accuracy by, for example, a checksum analysis or other verification routine.

-When power is first applied to the system 10, the bootstrap operating software verifies that the program guide application software is resident in memory.
+When power is first applied to the system 10, the bootstrap operating software verifies that the program guide 10 application software is resident in memory.
 If it is not resident, the bootstrap operating software waits for a download of the software.
-Once the application software is 55 resident, the microcontroller 16 executes the application program software from a dedicated portion of the DRAM 18.
+Once the application software is resident, the microcontroller 16 executes the application program software from a dedicated portion of the DRAM 15 18.
 Alternatively, the application software can be executed directly from the non-volatile memory 20.
 Under control of the program guide application software, the microcontroller 16 first verifies that the program schedule information is resident in DRAM 18.
-If it is not resident, the microcontroller waits for a download of the program schedule information, as discussed above.
-Alternatively, if the application program is resident in memory, but the database 65 depressed by the user. records containing the program schedule information data are not yet available, the application software can be con10 figured to carry out other tasks, such as allowing the user to carry out functions not requiring the program schedule information data, as well as displaying an appropriate message indicating the database data is not yet available.
+If it is not resident, the microcon-20 troller waits for a download of the program schedule information, as discussed above.
+Alternatively, if the application program is resident in memory, but the database records containing the program schedule information data are not yet available, the application software can be con- 25 figured to carry out other tasks, such as allowing the user to carry out functions not requiring the program schedule information data, as well as displaying an appropriate message indicating the database data is not yet available.

-When the schedule system is operating, as discussed in greater detail hereinbelow, the microcontroller 16 takes the program schedule information stored in the DRAM 18 and, in conjunction with other downloaded data types such as stored bit maps for the screen configuration and the graphic device.
-The invention herein is not directed to the particular 10 symbol or logo displays stored in non-volatile memory 20 or, alternatively, in DRAM 18, supplies it to a video display generator (VDG) 23, which in the present embodiment may be a commercially available VGA-type graphics card, such as a Rocgen card manufactured by Roctec.
-The VDG includes a standard RGB video generator 24, which takes the digital program schedule information sent by the microcontroller 16 and converts it to an RGB format in accordance with the bit map for the particular screen display then being presented to the user on the television receiver 27.
-The configuration of each screen is shown and discussed in greater detail in the System Operation section below.
+When the schedule system is operating, as discussed in 30 greater detail hereinbelow, the microcontroller 16 takes the program schedule information stored in the DRAM 18 and, in conjunction with other downloaded data types such as stored bit maps for the screen configuration and the graphic symbol or logo displays stored in non-volatile memory 20 35 or, alternatively, in DRAM 18, supplies it to a video display generator (VDG) 23, which in the present embodiment may be a commercially available VGA-type graphics card, such as a Rocgen card manufactured by Roctec.
+The VDG includes a standard RGB video generator 24, which takes the ${40}$ digital program schedule information sent by the microcontroller 16 and converts it to an RGB format in accordance with the bit map for the particular screen display then being presented to the user on the television receiver 27.
+The configuration of each screen is shown and discussed in 45 greater detail in the System Operation section below.